 According to the Ledger site, the Nano S natively supports the following coins:

-Clicking on the coin link below will direct you to the Ledger site with step by step directions including pictures on how to install and manage each of them with your Ledger device.
+Clicking on the coin link above will direct you to the Ledger site with step by step directions including pictures on how to install and manage each of them with your Ledger device.

 Other Ethereum tokens (ERC20 tokens) can be managed using Nano S when used in-conjunction with the MyEtherWallet only (it won’t work with the Ledger Wallet application alone):